yext/answers-search-ui/README.md

     enabled: false,
     // Optional, the message in the alert.
 Defaults to the below
-    message: "We are unable to determine your location" }
+    message: "We are unable to determine your location" },
+  // Optional, options to pass to the autocomplete component
+  autocomplete: {
+    // Optional, callback invoked when the autocomplete component changes from open to closed.
+    onClose: function() {},
+    // Optional, callback invoked when the autocomplete component changes from closed to open.
+    onOpen: function() {},
+  }
 })
 ```